 1. Boots to Business (B2B)

 They provide all entrepreneurs with free, two-day training and education.
-The SBA offers a program that teaches veterans and their spouses how to run a business.
+The SBA offers a program that teaches veterans and their spouses run a business.

 You can take the B2B Revenue Readiness course for further business training after finishing the two-day in-person course.